-YOUNG PEOPLE CAN SUFFER MORE PHYSICAL HARM
+YOUNG PEOPLE SUFFER MORE PHYSICAL HARM

-Even small amounts of alcohol have a negative effect on your judgement, cognitive ability, memory and reaction speeds.
+Even small amounts of alcohol have a negative effect on your judgement, memory, and reaction speeds.
 Body size plays a part, too.
-A small body contains less fluid with which to dilute the alcohol, which means you will get drunk more quickly.
+A small body contains less fluid with which to dilute the alcohol, which means that you will get drunk more quickly.

-HARDER TO FORSEE CONSEQUENCES
+HARDER TO FORESEE CONSEQUENCES

-TEENAGERS CAN GET INTO TROUBLE
+THEY CAN GET INTO TROUBLE

 INCREASED RISK OF ROAD TRAFFIC ACCIDENTS